 Neither Toronto Public Health nor Public Health Ontario will review or approve any reopening plan or procedures, and the requirements of any public health agency is the minimum required for reopening.
 This guideline expands upon these minimums to present reasonable practices for consideration, yet it remains the requirement of each individual Venue Manager and/or Organizer to develop their own reopening plan and procedures.

-Many changes to existing practices and procedures for both Venue Managers and Organizers are required.
-These changes are of paramount importance to ensure that members of the public, staff and artists are clear that their health is the top priority, and these measure will help to prevent any further outbreaks of COVID-19.
+Many changes to Pre-COVID practices and procedures for both Venue Managers and Organizers are required.
+These changes are of paramount importance to ensure that members of the public, staff and artists are clear that their health is the top priority, and these measures will help to prevent any further outbreaks of COVID-19.

 Prior to opening a venue or booking an event, all relevant internal departments—in consultation with Venue Managers and Organizer representatives—should complete a COVID-19 risk assessment.
 Venue Managers and Organizers may conduct separate risk assessments, or one may build upon the other.
 An individual risk assessment should be conducted for each unique theatrical event in order to address any specific risks and implement any mitigation strategies that are required.